robo-monk/lid/README.md

   lid [command]

 Available commands:
-  start             	Starts all registered services start <service>   	Starts a specific service stop              	Stops all running services stop <service>    	Stops a specific service restart           	Restarts all services restart <service> 	Restarts a specific service list              	Lists the status of all services
+	list			Lists the status of all services start			Starts all registered services
+	start <service>		Starts a specific service
+	stop			Stops all running services
+	stop <service>		Stops a specific service
+	restart 		Restarts all services
+	restart <service>	Restarts a specific service
+	logs				Tails the logs of all services logs <service>		Tails the logs of a specific service spawn <service>		Spawns and attaches to the service.
+Meant for debugging

 Available services:
     ...

 ```

 ### Example Configuration